andreveiga2/andreveiga2.github.io/index.md

-A Note on How to Sell a Network Good\
+A Note on How to Sell a Network Good
-International Journal of Industrial Organization, 2018  \
+**International Journal of Industrial Organization**, 2018
 [Article](https://www.sciencedirect.com/science/article/pii/S0167718718300195)

 Pricing Institutions and the Welfare Cost of Adverse Selection  \